Welcome To PAMPA

 The Executive Council shall serve as a PAMPA Rules Committee, with a chairman to be appointed by the President.
 The Executive Council shall serve as an advisory board to the Academy of Model Aeronautics if so asked.

 Article IX – Nominations and Elections: Candidates for each vacant Trustee position to become open during the following year shall be nominated at the annual meeting.
-One nomination each for President, Vice President, Secretary//Treasurer, and Membership Secretary may be made by any member.
+One nomination each for President, Vice President, and Secretary//Treasurer may be made by any member.
 Nominations for each District Director may be made only by members of that district.
 Only one nomination for District Director may be made by a member of that district.
 Directors may self nominate.
 Members need not be present to accept nomination, but must accept nomination in writing, by telephone, or other means at the General Membership Meeting.
-Preliminary voting will be taken at the meeting to allow for no more that two candidates for each position in the general election.
+Preliminary voting will be taken at the meeting to allow for no more than two candidates for each position in the general election.

 Ballots listing the nominees shall be distributed to all members.
 Write-in votes are allowed and space for such will be provided.
 Ballots shall be sent out on a date fixed by the President and returned to the Secretary/Treasurer.
 The President shall set a closing date for receiving the votes.
-The final tabulation of the votes must be completed no later that fifteen days after the closing date of the election with Article VI.
+The final tabulation of the votes must be completed no later than fifteen days after the closing date of the election with Article VI.